-Ham was cursed by his father after a sordid family incident.
+Ham was involved in a sordid family incident.
 As Noah’s family worked to reestablish civilization after the flood, Noah became “a man of the soil” and grew a vineyard (Genesis 9:20).
 One day, he became drunk after imbibing some of the wine he had produced.
 Ham entered Noah’s tent and found his father there, passed out and naked.
 Ham told his brothers of their father’s condition, and Shem and Japheth walked backward into the tent, their faces turned respectfully away, and covered their father with a garment (verses 22–23).
-When Noah awoke, he blessed Shem and Japheth for their action, but he cursed Ham and Ham’s son, Canaan, who it seems had also been involved in the matter (verse 25).
+When Noah awoke, he realized “what his youngest son had done to him” (verse 24).
+Noah blessed Shem and Japheth for their action, but he omitted Ham from the blessing.
+In addition, Noah cursed Ham and Ham’s son, Canaan, who it seems had also been involved in the matter somehow (verse 25).

-Exactly why Noah cursed Ham and Canaan is unknown, because the Bible does not give any detail as to Ham’s specific actions in the tent.
-The curse may have been because Ham did not afford Noah the same respect and courtesy Shem and Japheth had shown him.
-Some speculate that Ham violated his father somehow, and rabbinic tradition states that Ham castrated Noah.
-Whatever happened, Noah was greatly displeased and cursed Ham and his line through Canaan: “Cursed be Canaan! / The lowest of slaves / will he be to his brothers” (Genesis 9:25).
+The exact reason for Noah’s curse on Ham and Canaan is unknown, because the Bible does not give any detail as to Ham’s specific actions in the tent.
+The curse may have been due to an inaction on Ham’s part—that is, Ham did not afford Noah the same respect and courtesy Shem and Japheth had shown him.
+Some speculate that Ham actively violated his father somehow, and rabbinic tradition states that Ham castrated Noah.
+Whatever happened, Noah was greatly displeased and cursed Ham’s and his line through Canaan: “Cursed be Canaan! / The lowest of slaves / will he be to his brothers” (Genesis 9:25).